Relative volume of separable bipartite states: Summary and Conclusions

 \section{Summary and Conclusions}

-To conclude, in this paper we have considered the geometry of separable sets and provided three-sections for two-qubit system.
-This has given us some insights into the geometry of separable sets for two-qubits.
-We have also given the most general parameterization for the state space of two-qubit system.
+In this paper we have analyzed in some detail the geometry of separable states in some three-sections of the $15$-parameter two-qubit state space $\Omega_4$, and some of these sections were pictured in Fig.~\ref{SeparableSet}.
+This hopefully gives some insight into the geometry of separable sets for two-qubits.
+We have also given a general parameterization for the state space of two-qubit system.
+We believe our analysis shows why the surprising result of Ref.~\cite{Zyczkowski1998} could indeed have been `anticipated'.
 Using Monte Carlo sampling of the state space of the higher dimensional system, we have explored the relation between separable volume and frame entanglement.
 One of the major surprising results is that for higher dimensional systems Bell frame is not the one having minimum separable volume.
-This result can have important consequences for generating robust entangled states.
-We have also pointed out that an exponential decrease in separable volume with Hilbert space dimension actually implies an increase in the `effective radius' of the separable set.
+This result could possibly have important consequences for generating robust entangled states.
+We have also pointed out that a no-stronger-than exponential decrease in relative separable volume with Hilbert space dimension actually implies an increase in the `effective radius' of the separable set, contrary to earlier claims.